meintopf/add-linked-images-to-gallery/readme.txt

 There are currently no configuration options.
 You just activate it and let it do its thing.

 = Features I plan to add =
-* User-configurable custom-tag name
-* Ability to restrict operation to only specific hosts (ie, Flickr)
 * Integrate with Flickr API in order to allow always downloading the original image size regardless of which is linked